simonoxen/plastimatch/doc/sphinx/index.rst

 * Landmark-based deformable registration using radial basis functions for local corrections
-* Broad support for 3D image file formats (using ITK), including Dicom, Nifti, NRRD, MetaImage, and Analyze
+* Broad support for 3D image file formats (using ITK), including DICOM, Nifti, NRRD, MetaImage, and Analyze
-* Dicom and DicomRT import and export
+* DICOM and DICOM-RT import and export
 * XiO import and export
 * Plugin to 3D Slicer